In this exercise bike buying guide we will explain the different types of stationary exercise bike that are purpose built for use in a gym or at home.

 Every type of exercise bike essentialy does the same exercise, but we've taken a closer look at the features and characteristics found in the three different types of bike to help you distinguish between them and to understand the differences.

-Spin Bikes: Features and Characteristics
+Indoor Cycling Bikes: Features and Characteristics

 Flywheel - To give the rider a similar feeling to riding outdoors spin bike manufacturers leave the rotating flywheel open, unlike on other types of bike, in order to simulate the rolling motion.
 As the pedals turn, the perimeter weighted flywheel creates momentum which again gives the user a realistic riding experience.